-- PLEASE USE your swipe card to enter the front door.
-Cards do not work before 7am or after 6pm.
+- PLEASE USE your FOB to enter the Center.
+FOBS do not work before 7am or after 6pm with the front/side entrance available 7-9AM and 3:30-6PM.
 We can track who enters the building and it allows front desk staff to continue with their work without unnecessary interruption.
-The replacement for a card is \$20. - Only let yourself or parents you know in the door.
-We are careful to keep out people who try to "piggyback" and come in with someone using their card. - When someone other than Mom or Dad will pick up children, leave a note at the front desk "AND" tell the teachers.
+The replacement for a fob is \$50. - Only let yourself in the door.
+Be careful to keep out people who try to "piggyback" and come in with someone using their FOB. - When someone other than Mom or Dad will pick up children, leave a note at the front desk "AND" tell the teachers.
 If people picking up have not been to the Center, ask them to bring in a photo ID. - While we realize that emergencies occur, if you allow someone to pick up your child and have not left a note at the front desk, please call and inform someone at the front desk before their arrival.
 Children will not be released to individuals who are not listed in your check out approval information or you have not informed us accordingly.